 The right tax filing status

-Supporting and housing your kids affects not just your tax deductions, but your filing status, too.
+Supporting and housing your kids affects not just having a dependent on your tax return, but your filing status, too.
 If you’re unmarried and without dependents, you’re a single filer.
-But if you’re supporting your kids, you may qualify as head of household, which offers some additional tax perks, such as a larger personal exemption and more generous tax brackets.
+But if you’re supporting your kids, you may qualify as head of household, which offers some additional tax perks, such as a larger standard deduction and more generous tax brackets.

 You probably qualify as head of household if: